jhk742/budgetTracker/README.md

 ## Features
 As of the current release, the application encompasses the following key features:
 1. **User Management**: Empowers administrators to effectively manage and modify account information for application users.
-This functionality is exclusively accessible to administrator accounts, which are created during the initial configuration process executed by running the provided bash script..
+This functionality is exclusively accessible to administrator accounts, which are created during the initial configuration process executed by running the provided bash script.
 2. **Category Management**: Enables users to create personalized categories, enhancing the flexibility and precision of transaction categorization within the application.
 3. **Transaction Management**: Empowers users to securely store and organize transactions, seamlessly handling both income and expense entries.
 4. **Account Balance**: Enables users to review their complete transaction history, offering additional filtering options for a more detailed account overview.